PICK UP TIMES:

 Summer savory (dried)

-Onions: Red & Yellow cooking onions, Yellow & Red Spanish, or Sweet White
+Onions: Red & Yellow cooking onions, Yellow & Red Spanish

 Potatoes: Yukon Gold, Russets & Superior from Quebec

 NEW: Sorghum – A high protein, gluten free grain.
-It is available as a whole grain, as a porridge, and as a flower.
+It is available as a whole grain, as a porridge, and as a flour.